giliy/CircularTimerClock-Android/README.md

 ```

 ### To use it in your code
-Simply add the View to your layout
+Simply add the View to your layout xml

 ```
  <giliy.com.circulartimerview.CircularTimerClock